freelunchtheorem/Conditional_Density_Estimation/docs/source/density_estimator/kmn.rst

 .. math::
     \mathcal{K}(y,y';\sigma)=\frac{1}{\sqrt{2\pi}\sigma}e^{-\frac{\left\Vert y-y'\right\Vert^2}{2\sigma^2}}

-In addition approach described in the paper, the implementation has the following extensions:
+In addition to the approach described in the paper, the implementation has the following extensions:

 - **Trainable scales/bandwiths:** The scales of the Gaussian kernels can be either be fixed or jointly trained with the neural network weights.
 This property is controlled by the boolean train_scales in the constructor.